-Little Gems Playgroup Plus is situated in the Foundation Phase department of school and is open to all children aged three and four.
+Little Gems is situated in the Foundation Phase department of school and is open to all children aged three and four to complement their nursery or funded early education session.
+We can offer either a morning session or afternoon session for your child, enabling parents to have a full day's childcare at an affordable rate.